zaproxy/zap-api-docs/source/includes/welcome.md

 ### API URL Format

 The API is available via `GET` and `POST` endpoints and the response is available in `JSON`, `XML`, and `HTML` formats.
-All the response formats returns the same information, just in a different format.
+All the response formats return the same information, just in a different format.
 Based on the use case, choose the appropriate format.
 For example, to generate easily readable reports use the HTML format and use XML/JSON based response to parse the results quickly.

 The following shows the API URL format of ZAP: